haziqsumaid/studio/README.md

 ## Customization

-- **Content**: Update text, images, and project details in the respective components located in `src/components/sections/`.
+- **Content**: Update text ("Your Name", "yourusername", email), images, and project details in the respective components located in `src/components/sections/` and `src/components/Navbar.tsx`, `src/components/Footer.tsx`.
 - **CV**: Replace `public/placeholder-cv.pdf` with your actual CV.
 - **Social Links**: Update links in `src/components/Footer.tsx` and `src/components/sections/ContactSection.tsx`.
+- **GitHub Contributions**: The GitHub contributions section currently uses a placeholder image.
+To display your actual contributions, you can either:
+    - Replace the placeholder image in `src/components/sections/GithubContributionsSection.tsx` with an image of your contribution graph.
+    - Or, implement a feature to fetch and display your contributions dynamically (e.g., using an image URL like `https://ghchart.rshah.org/YOUR_GITHUB_USERNAME` or by fetching data from the GitHub API).
 - **Domain & Metadata**:
     - Replace `https://yourdomain.com` in `public/sitemap.xml` and `src/app/layout.tsx` with your actual domain.
     - Update `YYYY-MM-DD` in `public/sitemap.xml` to the current date.